Configuration

 calculateMissingReactivePowerWithModel = true

-Using the default configuration the universally unique identifier can be set to “default”.
+Using the default configuration, the universally unique identifier should be empty.
+Alternatively, the parameter can be omitted to use the default empty list.

-Choosing the scaling factor of the power output:
+Choosing the scaling factor of relevant participant parameters such as rated power or annual power consumption:

 scaling = 1.0